lzrdGreen/AI-Copy-Portfolio/README.md

 Jingle -a short slogan, verse, or tune designed to be easily remembered, especially as used in advertising.

-Target audience - understand it! their needs and pain points; needs, motivations, and preferences
+Target audience - understand it!

-Search intent defines keywords for SEO
+Their needs and pain points; needs, motivations, and preferences

+Search intent defines keywords for SEO.
 Tailor the messaging / your copy to resonate with the audience, with their specific needs

 Take into account Client's brand voice (and style guidelines)